chaos-genius/chaosgenius-docs/docs/kpi-and-dashboard/interpreting-rca.md

 #### Top Drivers

-Below the waterfall charts, a table of the "Top Drivers" subgroups are displayed along with calculations for aggregations comparing the previous to current month.
+Below the waterfall charts, a table of the "Top Drivers" subgroups is displayed along with calculations for aggregations comparing the previous to current month.

-By default subgroups are sorted by their absolute impact; in addition, a custom sort can be applied by clicking on any of the column headers.
+By default, subgroups are sorted by their absolute impact; in addition, a custom sort can be applied by clicking on any of the column headers.

 ![Without Overlap](/img/kpi-and-dashboard/multidim-top-drivers-no-overlap.png)

 #### Remove Subgroup overlap

 Subgroups could overlap when they have a value for a dimension in common.
-For example, `housing = no` would overlap with `housing = no & loan = no` as any datum in the latter subgroup, would also be included in the former subgroup.
+For example, `DayOfWeek = Thursday` would overlap with `DayOfWeek = Thursday & PurchaseTime = night` as any datum in the latter subgroup, would also be included in the former subgroup.

 With Chaos Genius, you can look at the calculated non-overlap impact by toggling the "Remove Overlap" switch.